maryn1421/boerderij-frontend/README.md

 If you dont want to register a new account you can use a test account: email: test@test.com password: test123

-Built With
-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 Spring Boot
 React
 Java